SimonJMurphy/Project-Dynamite/README.md

 ### Convertor

-Convertor is designed to take the raw kepler data, as downloaded from kasoc, and to convert it into something more usable.
+Convertor is designed to take the raw Kepler data, as downloaded from kasoc, and to convert it into something more usable.
 As it comes, the data contains multiple columns including: time, raw flux, raw flux error, corrected flux, and corrected flux error.
 Normally the user will select two columns to convert, and the output file will then contain just two columns, typically time and SAP flux or PDC flux.

 Typical usage:

-    kepler -c convert -C 0,1 -f ~/data/input/filename.txt
+    kepler -c convert -C -t LS 0,1 -f ~/data/input/filename.txt

 This executes the convert command on columns 0 and 1 (time and raw flux) of the file 'filename.txt' with relative path ~/data/input/.
 The default setting for the columns to convert is 0,3 (time and PDC flux).
 Multiple files can be converted simultaneously with, for example, ~/data/input/*.txt as the input filename argument.
 As with all tasks, the input filename(s) must always be the final argument.

 Other useful options on convertor are '-f' (force overwrite), which automatically overwrites existing files with the same output filename in the output directory, and '-b' (batch), which uses a different output filename that is more useful for converting large batches of data, typically one working group at a time.
 The batch output filename uses the working group number from the input folder e.g. ~/data/input/wg4 => ~/data/output/converted\_wg4.
 Remember to specify the output directory.
-Convertor has the default filename format kic#\_CFlux\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_CFlux\_Q6.1\_slc.txt".
+Convertor has the default filename format kic#\_{flux\_type}\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_LS\_Q6.1\_slc.txt".
 If this file-naming convention is undesirable because of a non-standard input filename, the option '-k' will keep the input filename and just insert '\_converted' before the file extension '.txt'.

 Convertor will delete any lines containing "-Inf", or containing imaginary numbers (containing 'i').
 Any headers in the file are taken out if they start with the # character.
 All fluxes are converted to magnitudes, and are centred about zero.
 Convertor requires the user to specify which type of flux the data are using "-t".
 The convention commonly used is "LS" for PDC-LS, "MAP" for PDC-MAP and "SAP" for the Simple Aperture Photometry.